All-for-Ireland League: League launched

-Regarding himself as having been driven from the party by Hibernian hooligans, O’Brien's subsequent move was to officially constitute his new movement, the "All-for-Ireland League", its embryonic origins – the successful Land Conference of 1902, which he launched at a public rally in Kanturk in March 1909.
+Regarding himself as having been driven from the party by Hibernian hooligans, O'Brien's subsequent move was to officially constitute his new movement, the "All-for-Ireland League", its embryonic origins – the successful Land Conference of 1902, which he launched at a public rally in Kanturk in March 1909.
 It was immediately openly denounced by Redmond, and at an Irish party meeting held on 23 March, the party voted fifty to one that membership in the League was incompatible with party membership.
 O'Brien suffered a health breakdown in April, and retired from politics to Italy to recuperate.
 Control of the fledgling AFIL passed to a Provisional Committee led by D. D. Sheehan (MP) as Honorary Secretary, its foremost task to promote the League's principles and to hold O'Brien's seat in Cork at the inevitable by-election until his return.

 From Italy O'Brien looked to an alliance with Arthur Griffith's moderate Sinn Féin movement through emissaries James Brady (a Dublin solicitor), John Shawe-Taylor and Tim Healy.
 O'Brien offered funds for Sinn Féin candidates to run in Dublin and funds to run its paper Sinn Féin, in return for Sinn Féin support of his candidates in the south.
 A special Sinn Feín executive council meeting called 20 December 1909 seriously considered these overtures, many present in favour of co-operation.
 Sinn Féin's William Sears reported the result: "Regret cannot cooperate because the Constitution will not allow us.
 Mr. Griffith was in favour of cooperation if possible".
 Nevertheless, in the following years O'Brien and his party continued to associate itself with Griffith's movement both in and out of Parliament.
 In June 1918, Griffith asked O'Brien to have the writ moved for his candidacy in the East Cavan by-election (moved by AFIL MP Eugene Crean) when Griffith was elected with a sizeable majority.

-O'Brien returned from Italy for the January 1910 elections, which was marked by considerable turbulences in the county Cork constituencies.
+O'Brien returned from Italy for the January 1910 general election, which was marked by considerable turbulences in the county Cork constituencies.
 His electoral success must have exceeded his expectations.
 Eleven Nationalists independent of the official party returned, seven of them his League's followers who won all their contests.
 It rejuvenated his project of the All-for-Ireland League, as well as a new newspaper The Cork Accent, alluding to events at the Baton Convention.

 He next framed the League's programme containing several unique points: